Your attention matters to me

 I think advertising has its place, but it’s not the panacea.

-I’ve been able in multiple genres to reduce advertising costs, increasing profitability while continuing to grow top-line sales and title ranks at launch.
+I’ve been able to reduce advertising costs in multiple genres, increasing profitability while growing top-line sales and title ranks at launch.

 The trap is the expectation that advertising is scalable.
 It’s not.